stephane-klein/claude-chatgpt-backup-extension/README.md

 1. Navigate to [ChatGPT](https://chatgpt.com) and open a conversation
 2. Click on the HumainLabs extension icon in your Firefox toolbar
+3. Choose either:
-3. Click on "Backup Current ChatGPT Chat" to save the current conversation
+   - "Backup Current ChatGPT Chat" to save only the current conversation
+   - "Backup All ChatGPT Conversations" to save all your conversations

 For both services, you'll be prompted to choose where to save the JSON file.
 The file will be named with the chat title and timestamp.